us8945/AWS_EMR_Pysparkling/README.md

 ### Step 3 - Download and install H2O Sparkling Water

-Following steps are automated and part of the script.
+Following steps are automated and are part of the script.

 ```
 mkdir /mnt/opt